 Understanding Hip Replacement

 The hip joint is one of the body’s largest weight-bearing joints.
 It is a ball-and-socket joint.
-This helps the hip remain stable even during twisting and extreme ranges of motion.
+It keeps the hip stable even during twisting and extreme ranges of motion.
 A healthy hip joint allows you to walk, squat, and turn without pain.
 But when a hip joint is damaged, it is likely to hurt when you move.
 When a natural hip must be replaced, a prosthesis is used.

 A healthy hip